‘Creativity helps us to make sense of ourselves, to explore our hearts and minds, to better understand others, to take journeys and find freedom.’

 Hi, I’m Beverley.

 I’m the author of three books: Archie Nolan - Family Detective, Dear Blacksmith (a journey of love and loss) and Writing Revolution (101 Tips and Ideas for Young Writers).
+I write poetry, fiction and non-fiction and I’m currently working on a poetry collection.

 Workshops